Think of a time when you were in “the flow.”

 Many people in the United States suffer stress, worry, headaches, muscle tension, and fatigue.
 The #1 cause of chronic health problems is stress.
 Stress also lowers your immune system's ability to function at top capacity.

-Stress affects your biology- how your systems function, your body, the physical impact of your biology, and the beliefs-how you process your thoughts.
+Stress affects your biology—how your systems function, your body, the physical impact of your biology, and the beliefs you process your thoughts.
+Don't let stress in your home create stress in your body or mind.
+The Law of Flow will guide you to create more flow in your home or office.

 The Law of Flow To The Rescue

-The energy in your living space is unique to you and how you have arranged your environment.
-Everything you have in your space either boosts flow or drains flow.
+Your living space and environment are unique in terms of energy and arrangement.
+Everything you have in your space either boosts or drains flow.

 You can influence flow using Feng Shui principles and the Law of Flow.
 The goal of Feng Shui is to create flow around and through your space with ease and harmony, creating a supportive and stress-free environment for you.

 In his recent article Motivation is Overvalued.
-Environment Often Matters More, James Clear states that over time, your personal characteristics: motivation, talent, and effort tend to get overpowered by your environment.
+Environment Often Matters More, James Clear states that over time, your characteristics- motivation, talent, and effort- tend to be overpowered by your environment.

-If you want to minimize your stress, you need to live in an environment that boosts flow rather than drains it.
+To minimize stress, you must live in an environment that boosts flow rather than drains it.

 The Fabulous Four Of Flow